 is the average tax calculated by dividing taxes paid by profits.
 Finally the marginal tax rate

 is the rate paid on the last dollar earned.
 A hypothetical example will be used to illustrate the relative importance of each of these rates.

 The US has One of the Highest Statutory Corporate Tax Rates

 The United States has one of the highest statutory corporate tax rates in the world, and the highest among the Organization of Economic Cooperation and Development

 (OECD) countries.
 The OECD is an intergovernmental agency consisting of 35 countries.
 Most are wealthy, highly developed countries with high standards of living.
 Its mission is to “promote policies that will improve the economic and social well-being of people around the world.”
 In 2016 the US corporate statuary tax rate was 35 percent, or 38.92 percent when state income taxes are included.
 The table below lists the OECD countries and their tax rates.
+Table 1

 Assume you own two companies with the same profit before tax.
 One is located in Country A, and the other in Country B. Country A has a statutory tax rate of 15%.
 Country B’s statutory rate equals 30%.
 Where would you pay the lowest tax?
 You probably chose Country A because of its lower tax rate.
 Now assume that Country B has incentives in the form of tax credits that eliminate your tax liability – effectively reducing your effective tax rate to zero.
-Country A does not have any incentives so its effective rate would equal 15%.
+Country A does not have any incentives so its effective rate would remain 15%.
 Which country would have the lower tax?
 Country B because its effective tax rate is 0%.
 Where would you choose to expand your operations?
 (Assume the demographics are the same and no country has an advantage.)
 The wise choice is with Country B because of the lower tax rate.
 This illustrates how the effective tax rate is more important than the statutory rate.